OlivierSohn/hamazed/BACKLOG.md

  Z
   XZ  <- here we stay one time too long.
  X

-- compute a sensible upper bound for probability
-- Make mode "no wall" equivalent to 0 probability: when multiplayer is on, allow every ship to be in the same cc i.e relax the constraint on number of cc.

 - with carefull benchmarking:
 ** in produceUsefullInterleavedVariations : are matrices generated one by one?